Quickstart

 Further information can be found in the Introduction to Data page.

-As we have some data, we can now start building out the front-end of our app.
-This is done in the Design section, which can be navigated to via the tab at the top of the page.
+As we have some data, we can now start building out end-user apps.
+This is done in the Apps section, which can be navigated to via the tab on the left-hand side of the page.

-The left hand panel includes four core areas for building out your apps:
+Within the app builder, the left-hand panel includes two core areas for building out your apps:

 1. Screens